GSK-Biostatistics/tab2neo/data_providers/README.md

     1            9876      124           Active                1.0        125
     2             555      126           Active                1.0        127

-where columns 'Subject' and 'Treatment' would conatian unique identifiers of the corresponding nodes in the database (Neo4j node ids) and the rest of the columns will contain values of properties of the corresponding nodes.
+where columns 'Subject' and 'Treatment' would contain unique identifiers of the corresponding nodes in the database (Neo4j node ids) and the rest of the columns will contain values of properties of the corresponding nodes.

 # Detailed technical description
 ### __init__()